franck-paul/socialShare/README.md

 Summary
 -------

-This plugin adds social share buttons to posts and/or pages, for Twitter, Facebook, Google+ social networks and by mail.
+This plugin adds social share buttons to posts and/or pages, for Twitter, Facebook, Google+, LinkedIn social networks and by mail.

 Markup